There are different types of messages that can be sent using a messaging platform.

 - Messaging application at user end for pushing bulk messages

-- Input queue, operator queues, response queues, etc…
+- Input queues, operator queues, response queues, etc…

 - Data Base to store the messages, responses, and delivery details